rasbot/Bigfoot-Sighting-NLP-Study/readme/readme.md

-When is(was) the best time to spot a Bigfoot?
+##When is(was) the best time to spot a Bigfoot?
 <img src='https://github.com/branlindsey/nlp_case_study/blob/master/images/subplot_er.png'>

+##What kind of bigfoot adventurer are you?
+We know that many people 'see' Bigfoot, or hear the hairy fella.
+- Hunters
+- Drivers
+- Campers
+- Peepers
 <img src='https://github.com/branlindsey/nlp_case_study/blob/master/images/labels_all_er.png'>